 Determination of actual sum to be made payable to a network

-Funding is made available to a network on receipt of proposals for activities by the TPN Steering Committee.
+Funding is made available to a network on approval of proposals for activities by the TPN Steering Committee.
 These proposals are made using Community of Practice/Local Branch CPD Activity Proposal Form and SUMMARY Proposal.
 A detailed report of the previous year’s activities must be included.

 Local branches must complete and return a branch proposal form to the relevant National Executive to facilitate the submission of one composite application which must be returned to the TPN Administrator, after it has been discussed and approved by the director of the nominated EC, for the attention of the Steering Committee, by the deadline notified by Blackrock Education Centre (BEC).
 The summary form should provide a list of all planned activities, coded, in chronological order, and be accompanied by a copy of each branch proposal.
 Please note that a maximum of 50% of the grant for activities can be allocated to conference expenses.
 Consideration will be given to prior years’ activity in determining the amount available for conferences.
 A large discrepancy between proposed and actual activity in a year will effect conference funding the following year.

 The following criteria will be used to determine the overall amount available to support the activities of a particular network:

 • Capacity of the activities to offer curriculum/programme/network support

 • Level of response to national and DES priorities